wp-plugins/appear-in-wp/readme.txt

 If a public room name has not been explicitly defined in settings or shortcode, then the default public room expires daily.

+The 'post' room type will generate a public room with name of the current post.

 = Documentation =

 Documentation and sample implementation can also be found [here](http://vandercar.net/wp "appear.in WordPress Documentation").